 - Meanwhile, more murders occur.

-- ‘The Name of the Rose’ by Umberto Eco is not only a narrative of a murder investigation but an astonishing chronicle of the Middle Ages.
+- ‘The Name of the Rose’ by Umberto Eco is a narrative of a murder investigation and at the same time chronicle of the Middle Ages.